 The support you can access from the government will depend on your residency status.
 For further information please refer to the Student Finance eligibility criteria.
-EU students should refer to our dedicated webpage for information on the impact of the UK leaving European Union membership.

 If you are not eligible to take out a tuition fee loan then the full balance of your course fees will appear on the battels statement from your college.
 You will need to make arrangements to pay your course fees in accordance with the payment deadlines detailed in section 1.1.3.